-PART of the story of the manner in which the menace of the magnetic sea mine was overcome has been released by the Admiralty.
-The most successful of the several methods tried was the "Double L" (longitudinal) sweep by two ships each towing a long tail of self-buoyant electric cable, energised in such a way as to produce "surges" downward into the sea, thus creating a magnetic field of sufficient strength and duration to explode the magnetic mines.
-The buoyant cable is manufactured by W. T. Henley's Telegraph Works Co., Ltd., and Callender's Cable & Construction Co., Ltd. The Henley variety consists essentially of a core of "flat" tennis balls round which are wound the copper strands which form the conductor, the insulation being rubberised tape which is vulcanised; the diameter is 3.5 in.
+ART of the story of the manner in which the menace of the magnetic sea mine was overcome has been released by the Admiralty.
+The most successful of the several methods tried was the "Double L" (longitudinal) sweep by two ships each towing a long tail of self-buoyant electric cable, energised in such a way as to produce "surges" downward into the sea, thus creating a magnetic field of sufficient strength and duration to explode the magnetic mines. and duration to explode the magnetic mines.
+The buoyant cable is manufactured by W. T. Henley's Telegraph Works Co., Ltd., and Callender's Cable & Construction Co., Ltd. The Henley variety consists essentially of a core of "flat" tennis balls round which are wound the copper strands which form the conductor the invulation being rubberised tape. conductor, the insulation being rubberised tape which is vulcanised; the diameter is 3.5 in.